quantumnode-group/p2pool-dash/README.md

  * implement the **Stratum Protocol V2**
  * implement support for more shares announcement channels which includes social media (bots) and mail
+ * implement support for unix domain sockets for reverse proxy
  * Front End Web
     * Boostrap Update
     * _Polling for certain server information such as network bandwidth via  API_